 Customized Treatment for Lung Cancer

-The Skagit Regional Hospital Cancer Care Center is a regional destination for lung cancer patients in Skagit, Island and north Snohomish counties.
+The Skagit Regional Health Cancer Care Center is a regional destination for lung cancer patients in Skagit, Island and north Snohomish counties.
 We provide an individualized lung cancer treatment plan that is coordinated by board-certified physicians across many disciplines.
 No matter what your lung cancer type or stage, we treat every patient on an individualized basis, using a highly personalized approach that allows us to provide the best possible lung cancer treatment or lung cancer cure.

 Understanding Lung Cancer

 Lung cancer is the leading cause of cancer death around the world for men and women.
 It is estimated that in the United States, over 200,000 new cases of lung cancer are diagnosed each year.

 Lung cancer occurs if cells in the lung begin to divide and grow abnormally and out of control, creating a mass or tumor and crowding out normal cells.
 These malignant (cancerous) cells have lost the behavior of normal cells, which die when they are damaged and have “boundaries” keeping them from spreading to the tissue that surrounds them.
 If left untreated, lung cancer can spread to other sites in the body.

 The three main types of lung cancer include:

 The symptoms of lung cancer can be vague, and often mimic that of other conditions.
 Early stage lung cancer may be present long before any serious symptoms appear.
 Contact your primary care provider if you any of these symptoms that don’t go away:

 - Persistent cough that continues to worsen

 - Unintended weight loss